chinmayhegde/fodl/_posts/2022-01-17-representation02.md

 Would the answer change if we used ReLU activations?
 (Hint: no, up to constants; prove this.)
 {:.remark}

 Before proceeding, let's just reflect on the bound (and the nature of the network) that we constructed in the proof.
 Each neuron in the first layer looks at the right "interval" independently each input coordinate; there are $d$ such coordinates, and therefore $O(\frac{dL}{\varepsilon})$ intervals.

-The second layer is where the real complexity lies: each neuron picks exactly the right set of intervals to define a unique hyper-rectangle.
+The second layer is where the real difficulty lies.
+Each neuron picks exactly the right set of intervals to define a unique hyper-rectangle.
 There are $O(\frac{1}{\varepsilon^d})$ such rectangles.
 Therefore, the last layer becomes very, very wide with increasing $d$.
 This is unfortunate, since we desire succinct representations.

 So the next natural question is: can we get better upper bounds?
+Also, do we really need two hidden layers (or is the hypothesis class $\f_m$ good enough for sufficiently large $m$)?

-Curiously, the answer is a qualified *yes*, but first we need to gather a few more tools.
+The answer to both questions is a (qualified) *yes*, but first we need to gather a few more tools.

-## Universal approximation
+## Universal approximators
 {:.label}

 The idea of defining succinct hypothesis classes to approximate functions had been well studied well before neural networks were introduced.
 In fact, we can go all the way back to: